WMMSE resource allocation for FD-NOMA: Numerical Results

+Fig.~\ref{fig:convergence} shows the performance of the proposed and benchmark algorithms in terms of the weighted sum-rate $U$, for different numbers of users in the cell, and with $\alpha_w = 2$.
+We plot the performance of the proposed approach (WMMSE), and of the pure full-duplex approach (FD-OMA)~\cite{abrardo2018optimal}, as a function of the number of iterations.
+We also show the performances attained at the converge by REF and SCA benchmark algorithms~\cite{Sun2017}.
+For WMMSE, $U$ increases monotonically after each iteration, as proven in~\cite{arxProof}.
+Since after the firsts 100 iterations the increment of performances is negligible, we set 200 as the maximum number of iterations.
+At convergence, the proposed approach outperforms the FD-OMA scheme, while it is very close to the results obtained by the other FD-NOMA algorithms.

+Table~\ref{TableComplexity}, shows the complexity of the various schemes, computed considering a) the term that dominates the number of elementary operations and b) the number of expected iterations.
+The lightest scheme is the FD-OMA, which however has by far the worst performance.
+Among the best-performing schemes, the WMMSE algorithm is the one with the best complexity.

-To put in evidence the effectiveness of WMMSE in fulfilling the NOMA constraint~\eqref{WMMSE:WSWW2}, we report in Fig.~\ref{fig:NOMA} the rates of all downlink weak users (straight lines) and the rates of the same users seen by the downlink strong user (dashed lines) for a given subcarrier $f$ as a function of the iteration number.
-Fig.~\ref{fig:NOMA} refers to an instance of the simulation scenario $N = M = 3$, $P_D = 20$ dBm, $P_U =14$ dBm.
-Results collected for different instances and for different subcarriers show the same behavior.
-Notice that, as expected, the number of active weak users converges to one (exclusivity of resource assignment).
-Moreover, the dashed lines tend to clearly be on top of the straight lines, thus allowing to fulfill constraint~\eqref{WMMSE:WSWW2}.
-The curves tend to achieve a floor after approximately 40 iterations, which by and large correspond to the average number of required iterations before convergence of the WMMSE scheme.
+Fig.~\ref{fig:wMMSE:SIC} refers to an instance of the simulation scenario with $M = N = 3$.
+The strong user is $s=3$ and Fig.~\ref{fig:wMMSE:SIC} plots as straight lines the rates $R_{k,f}$ of all downlink weak users $k\in\mc{D}^w_f=\{1,2\}$ and as dashed lines the rates $R_{k,s,f}$ of the same users measured at the downlink strong user $s=3$ for a given channel $f$ vs the iteration number.
+Consistently with Theorem~\ref{theo:twouser}, the number of active downlink weak users on channel $f$ converges to one, compliant with the exclusivity of resource assignment.
+Moreover, the dashed lines are clearly above the straight lines, thus fulfilling constraint~\eqref{WMMSE:WSWW}.
+Results collected for any other instances show the same behaviour.

+Fig.~\ref{fig:fairness} shows the impact of different values of $\alpha_w$ vs the number of users $N+M$ by plotting the Jain's fairness index (solid line, left y-axis) and the spectral efficiency $R / F$ (dashed line, right y-axis).
+The rate considered here is not weighted, i.e., $R = \sum_{i,f} R_{i,f}(\mb{P},x)$, showing the effect of the increased fairness between strong and weak users in terms of the achievable throughput.
+As expected, a higher $\alpha_w$ leads to higher fairness and lower spectral efficiency.
+For $N+M>40$, the fairness of the system does not depend on $\alpha_w$.